trampgeek/moodle-qtype_coderunner/Readme.md

     the specified rate over the preceding hour.
 The feature works only if event logging is enabled.

  4. Maximum allowed CPU time.
+The maximum
-Again, to mitigate against abuse, the maximum CPU time that a web service job can take is set settable by a system administrator.
+    CPU time that a web service job can take is configurable by a system administrator.
     The default value of 5 seconds is sufficient for most short runs but larger values might be appropriate in some environments.
 The absolute maximum CPU time is set by the Jobe server configuration and is usually about 50 seconds.